dchester/epilogue/README.md

 ### Controllers and endpoints

-On the server we now have the following controllers:
+On the server we now have the following controllers and endpoints:

 | Controller | Endpoint | Description |
 |------------|----------|-------------|